How to relax sphincter muscles for constipation (Dr. Farahat).

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-Today, I will share with you the most complete step-by-step guide to relaxing your sphincter muscles when you have constipation.
+Today, I will share the step-by-step guide to relaxing your sphincter muscles when constipated.

-This actionable guide is a result of the perfect combination of my professional knowledge and personal experience with constipation.
+This actionable guide results from the perfect combination of my professional knowledge and experience with constipation.

 I hope it will help you master the bowel training for constipation.